 Make your music motivate, change it regularly, give yourself small rewards along the way, eat clean with a couple of cheat days each month, if you feel you need them.
-Change the color of the room with a color that motivates you on a Sunday afternoon.
+Change the colour of the room with a colour that motivates you on a Sunday afternoon.

 Set goals, buy a new pair of runners or a new workout T-shirt, weight training with dumbbells are simply an end to a means: they are inanimate.

 It takes creativity and intensity to make this new effort happen... if you stay with it, like anything; you will see results.

 Never give up on the hopes and dreams of the things you want to achieve on the journey, to building your better body.
 You don’t need as much fancy equipment as equipment companies would have you believe.
 Simplicity is one of life’s keys for each of us to enjoy at our own speed.
 I have created this article to do just that for you, good luck.